State University of New York Upstate Medical University: Cross-Functional Collaboration

 In 2013, Upstate Medical University, in partnership with SUNY College of Environmental Science and Forestry (ESF), Syracuse University, Cornell University, the University of Rochester and SUNY Buffalo received a $2 million federal grant to acquire an 800 MHz Nuclear Magnetic Resonance (NMR) spectrometer.
 The acquisition of the spectrometer filled a void in the region's research landscape as this instrument will be the only one of its kind in Central and Western New York.
 "It speaks volumes about the power of a system when this grant was led by SUNY Upstate, the equipment will be housed at ESF, and its use will be open to scientists from across Central and Western New York," said SUNY Chancellor Nancy Zimpher.
 In addition, Upstate and ESF were recently awarded $15 million through a competitive grant program to create the SUNY Institute of Environmental Health & Environmental Medicine.

 In addition, a joint Master of Public Health degree program and a joint PhD program in biomedical engineering are offered by SUNY Upstate and Syracuse University.
 The campuses of the two universities are adjacent to each other on University Hill in Syracuse.
 In 2021, a research collaboration between Upstate Medical University and Syracuse University on detecting Alzheimer's disease won the IAAI-21 Deployed Application Award on Innovative Applications of Artificial Intelligence.
-In their paper the team states, "Our research is the first to develop an effective machine learning approach that can identify the latent patterns due to preclinical AD from MRI brain scans, which can significantly improve AD patients’ intervention and treatment.”
+In their paper the team states, "Our research is the first to develop an effective machine learning approach that can identify the latent patterns due to preclinical AD from MRI brain scans, which can significantly improve AD patients’ intervention and treatment."

 Selectivity

-Most recently, the MD program received over 7,000 applications for 160 seats, an increase of over 26% from the previous year to what some described as the "Fauci Effect".
+In 2021, the MD program received over 7,000 applications for 160 seats, an increase of over 26% from the previous year.
 In 2020, the incoming class had an average GPA of 3.77 and MCAT score of 513, which is 90th percentile nationally.
 Over 52.6% of applicants were "Out of State" with respect to state residency and the remaining 47.4% were NYS residents.

 The College of Medicine has a 97% pass rate on the United States Medical Licensing Examination (USMLE) Step 1.
-In addition, Upstate had a match rate of 97% vs. 92.8% nationally for US MD schools in 2021 for first-year residency positions.U.S.
-News & World Report ranked the NCOM 31st in the Best Research category among all public medical schools nationally.
+In addition, Upstate had a match rate of 97% vs. 92.8% nationally for US MD schools in 2021 for first-year residency positions.
+U.S. News & World Report ranked the NCOM 31st in the Best Research category among all public medical schools nationally.

 In 2020, the PA program was ranked #46 nationally in the Best Physician Assistant Programs by U.S. News & World Report.
 The Physical Therapy program (DPT) was ranked #57 nationally in the Best Physical Therapy Programs by US News.
 In addition, the MPH program was ranked #104 nationally in the Best Public Health Schools category by US News.